 Then you can add the price of your proposal in different currencies as seen below:

-Now you can add comments about your Key Selling Points: is it the lowest cost, the highest quality or the first-ever product of its kind etc:
+Now you can add comments about your Key Selling Points: is it the lowest cost, the highest quality or the first-ever product of its kind etc, as well as the table of contents and a marketing plan:

 Other Assets: Here you can upload additional documents like author questionnaires or any other documentation associated with the title.
 To remove a document from Other Assets, just tick a box in front of a document you want to remove and then click on the Remove selected button.